 Byron Stand Up Paddle Nature Tour Includes:

-2 hour combined introductory lesson and tour (allow 3 hours for the return trip to and from Byron Bay with traffic)
+2 hour combined introductory lesson and tour (allow 3 hours including the return trip to and from Byron Bay with traffic)

 Paddling adventure on the beautiful Brunswick River, part of the Cape Byron Marine Park all equipment; big buoyant boards, paddles, leg ropes, long sleeved shirts, floating sunglasses straps, sunscreen

 FREE digital photos